AgarIO-Hub/Desktop/README.md

     `git clone https://github.com/AgarIO-Hub/Desktop.git`
 2. Install dependencies:
     `npm install`
-3. Push your changes to the `main` branch.
+3. Open a pull request to the `main` branch with your changes.

 > ⚠️ All changes are subject to review before being merged.